 Remind them to be loud, proud, and persistent, but also to serve every customer with a smile.
 To be a top-seller, girls have to dedicate a significant amount of time and energy to selling cookies.
 At cookie booths, make sure your Girl Scouts are actively involved with signs, cheers, and friendly faces.
 Don’t let them get discouraged when people ignore their booths.
 Remind them, not every passing person has to buy cookies, so avoid any overly aggressive or pushy sales tactics.
 Be a Girl Scout, not one of those obnoxious car salespeople you see on TV.

-Whether your girls want to sell 100 boxes, 1,000 boxes, 5,000 boxes, or even more, we hope these tips help your girls go above and beyond with their cookie sales this year.
+Whether your girls want to sell 100 boxes, 1,000 boxes, 5,000 boxes, or even more, we hope these tips help your girls go above and beyond with their cookie program this year.
 With some hard work and that go-getter Girl Scout spirit, your girls will be passing up their goals in no time!
 Good luck and happy selling!

 Psst—Looking for more tips on how to sell more cookies?
 Check out these articles featuring top-selling Girl Scouts across the United States: